Tomas4python/predicting_covid/README.md

 - EfficientNet-B0 (offers a good trade-off between efficiency and accuracy)
 - DenseNet121 (known for its efficiency in terms of parameters and depth)

-## Hyperparameters and Model Configuration
+## Training Insights and Evaluation Findings

+Throughout the development of this project, numerous experiments were conducted to fine-tune model performance.
+Here are some key observations and outcomes from the training and evaluation phases:

+### Batch Size Exploration
+Initial experiments with batch sizes varied from 20, 3, 64, up to 128.
+While some models exhibited a slight preference for a batch size of 64, others achieved comparable results with smaller batch sizes such as 20 or 32.
+The differences in performance metrics across these batch sizes were marginal, indicating a robustness to this parameter within the tested range.

+### Architecture Adjustments
+Attempts to modify the network architectures by unfreezing layers beyond the classification layer and introducing additional dense layers did not yield the anticipated improvements.
+Instead, these changes resulted in a noticeable drop in accuracy and increased the computational overhead without commensurate benefits.

+### Image Preprocessing Variations
+Converting images to grayscale as a preprocessing step led to a substantial decrease in accuracy.
+This suggests that color information within the X-ray images may play a crucial role in model performance, which grayscale conversion omits.

+### Hyperparameter Optimization
-Despite experimenting with various hyperparameters, it became evident that the default settings of these well-established models were most conducive to high performance.
-Deviating from these hyperparameters typically led to overfitting or underfitting, underscoring the sophistication of the pre-trained models.
+Deviation from default hyperparameter settings introduced volatility to model training, with some instances of underfitting or overfitting.
+Adjustments that proved beneficial included increasing the dropout rate and implementing a `ReduceLROnPlateau` learning rate scheduler.
+These changes contributed to more stable training epochs and a minimization of l Default settings of these well-established models were most conducive to high performance.
+Deviating from these hyperparameters typically led to overfitting or underfitting, underscoring the sophistication of the pre-trained models.oss over time.

+### Optimizer Selection
+The project commenced with the use of the SGD optimizer, later transitioning to Adam, which resulted in improved model performance.
+This suggests that the adaptive learning rate feature of Adam was better suited to the convergence characteristics of our models.

+### Future Directions
+Despite the significant speed gains achieved by utilizing CUDA and GPU acceleration, comprehensive exploration of the model space is time-intensive.
+Future work could involve a more extensive grid search over hyperparameters, incorporating different optimizer strategies, or experimenting with novel neural network architectures.
+Continual refinement and the potential incorporation of ensemble techniques may yield further improvements in model robust pre-trained models.

 ## Performance Evaluation and Insights
 The evaluation focused on the models' ability to detect COVID-19 accurately, with a particular emphasis on minimizing false negatives due to their grave implications in a medical context.